Every step of the startup journey explained succinctly. Join 1155 entrepreneurs and startup aspirants. Delivered in your inbox each Wednesday.

 We as humans like to listen to stories.
 We enjoy them and unconsciously imbibe pieces from them into our lives.

 In my mails to you, I try to do the same - tell you a story.
-In response, over the past couple of weeks, some of you had questions around how my entrepreneurial journey began.
-What motivated me to start something of my own?
+In response, over the past couple of weeks, some of you had questions around what my entrepreneurial motivation was and how I began my journey.
+Why did I want to start something of my own?
 How did I know the time was right?

 Well, instead of making it sound like an interview, I thought it would be better to tell you another story.
 My story.
-Of chasing happiness and leaving a 100,000-pound job to pursue entrepreneurship.
+Of chasing happiness, finding the motivation to be an entrepreneur and leaving a 100,000-pound job to pursue entrepreneurship.

 I completed my engineering from BITS Pilani.
 And as any good engineering student does, I found a job that wasn't even remotely related to my education - an analyst at an Investment Bank.